 Clifton is an upmarket neighbourhood located west of Bristol City Centre.
 It is a quiet district characterized by its steep stone steps and Georgian architecture.
 Here you can enjoy a break from the hustle and bustle of Bristol, without being too far away.

-Bristol is a vibrant and lively city.
-It’s the unofficial capital of the West Country of England, and is famous for its rich and diverse maritime history.
+Bristol is a vibrant and lively city – it’s the unofficial capital of the West Country, and is famous for its rich and diverse maritime history.

-Clifton is one of the more posh areas of the city, but is brimming with family fun and adventure.
-From the awesome Clifton Suspension Bridge to the Bristol Zoo, there’s plenty to see and do in this part of Bristol.
+Finally, if you have some cash to splash, and want a more up-market feel, Clifton is one of the more posh areas of the city.
+It is brimming with family fun!
+From the awesome Clifton Suspension Bridge to boutique shops and independent cafes, there’s plenty to see and do in this part of Bristol.

 Bristol’s 5 Best Neighborhoods to Stay in